tlan2/dataStructuresAlgorithmsConcepts/README.md

 <!-- [Trees](#trees), [Tries](#tries), & [Graphs](#graphs) -->
 # Data Structures, Algorithms, and Other CS Concepts

-In order to enhance my performance in technical skills and long-term coding skills, as per recommendation by *Cracking the Coding Interview* Author Gayle McDowell (pgs.
+In order to enhance my coding skills and perform well in technical interviews, as per recommendation by *Cracking the Coding Interview* Author Gayle McDowell (pgs.
 60-61), I am coding all listed concepts in the table below from scratch.

 ## Table of Contents